Ricky Simón: Ultimate Fighting Championship

 Simón was scheduled to face Benito Lopez at UFC 227 on August 4, 2018.
 However, it was reported that Lopez pulled out from the bout for undisclosed reason and was replaced by Montel Jackson.
 He won the fight via unanimous decision.

 Simón was expected to face Ricardo Ramos on November 10, 2018, at UFC Fight Night 139.
 However, it was reported on October 16, 2018, that Ramos was pulled from the bout due to a hand injury and in turn, Simón was removed from the card as well.

 Simón faced Rani Yahya on February 10, 2019, at UFC 234.
 He won the fight via unanimous decision, knocking Yahya down multiple times in the first round.

 Simón faced Urijah Faber on July 13, 2019, at UFC Fight Night 155.
 He lost the fight via technical knockout in round one.

 Simón faced Rob Font at UFC on ESPN 7 on December 7, 2019.
 He lost the fight via unanimous decision.
 This fight earned him the Fight of the Night award.

-As the first fight of his new, four-fight contract, Simón faced Ray Borg on May 13, 2020, at UFC Fight Night: Smith vs. Teixeira.
+As the first fight of his new, four-fight contract, Simón faced Ray Borg on May 13, 2020, at UFC Fight Night 171.
 He won the fight via split decision.

 Simón was scheduled to face Brian Kelleher in a featherweight bout on September 5, 2020, at UFC Fight Night 176.
 However, Simón's cornerman tested positive for COVID-19 and he was forced to withdraw from the event.
 The pair was rescheduled on January 16, 2021, at UFC on ABC 1.
 In turn, Kelleher also tested positive on January 1 and was pulled from the bout.
 He was replaced by newcomer Gaetano Pirrello and the bout took place four days later at UFC on ESPN: Chiesa vs. Magny.
 He won the bout via second round arm triangle submission.